SpeedyWeather/SpeedyWeather.jl/docs/src/ringgrids.md

 interpolate(latds,londs,grid_input)
 ```
 but allows for a reuse of the interpolator.
 Note that the two output arrays are not exactly identical because we manually
-set our interpolator `interp` to use `Float32` for the interpolation whereas the default is `Float64`.
+set our interpolator `interp` to use `Float32` for the interplation whereas the default is `Float64`.

 ## Anvil interpolator